projectchrono/chrono/doxygen/documentation/module_python/module_python_installation.md

 [TOC]

-This is an optional module that adds Python support in Chrono::Engine.
+This is an optional module that adds Python support in Chrono.

-Read [the introduction to modules](@ref modules) for a technical background on the modularity of the Chrono::Engine project.
+Read [the introduction to modules](@ref modules) for a technical background on the modularity of the Chrono project.

 ##Features